arabcoders/watchstate/FAQ.md

 $ docker exec -ti watchstate console help config:unify
 ```

-**Note**: If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id,
+> [!IMPORTANT]
-otherwise
+> If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id, otherwise
-their play state will end up changing your play state.
+> their play state will end up changing your play state.
 Plex will still send their events.
 But with match user id they
-will be ignored.
+> will be ignored.

 -----